HugoFernandes2343/LAPR4_2017-2018/docs/green/s1160696/sp3/README.md

 # 5. Implementation

 I first start implement in 13/06/2018 and I was trying to understand how I could do the best solution to this problem.
+First I I put the Bold, italic and underline styles working, and then it was the harder part but I could implement the background and text colors to the content in the cell and the cell itself.
+Finally I tested the UI and it worked pretty well.

 # 6. Integration/Demonstration